This simple, soft set Cherry Jam is made with just 3 ingredients and no added pectin. It tastes out of this world good, no wonder it’s so popular!

 So the other day I came across trays of cherries for £4 whilst out shopping which I’ve never seen before.
 They’re usually £2 for a tiny punnet full.
 I snapped up a tray and knew that they were destined to be Cherry Jam (oh and we had a few for dessert)!

-Well back to the Cherry Jam, I don’t believe in using jam sugar as I find it’s too easy to end up with a really stiff jam and I do like a soft set so I always use lemon juice (plus the rind sometimes) when extra pectin is needed.
+Well back to the Cherry Jam, I don’t believe in using jam sugar as I find it’s too easy to end up with a stiff jam and I like a soft set.
+Hence I always use lemon juice (plus the rind sometimes) when extra pectin is needed.

-My family all agreed and hubby was very pleased as Cherry Jam is his absolute favourite.
+My family agreed and hubby was very pleased as Cherry Jam is his favourite.

-I think I’ll have to see if there are any more trays of these cheap cherries as I can see this batch won’t last long!
+I think I’ll have to see if there are more trays of these cheap cherries as this batch won’t last long!

 Can you use frozen cherries?